TomyJaya/composable-functional-js-notes/16_you_ve_been_using_monads.md

 ## Why called Monad?
 Why not uppable joinable?
 The word comes from years of research on Category Theory.
 It's better for us to stay close to its root.
+We can harness numerous battle-tested mathematical properties from this very structure.

 ## Monads and Their uses